TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

 # Gene expression count pipeline

-This pipeline can be used to produce compressed alignment files (BAM) and gene expression count files from "raw" pired-end read files (FastQ).
+This pipeline can be used to produce compressed alignment files (BAM) and gene expression count files from "raw" paired-end read files (FastQ).

 ## Outline